jquery-boilerplate/jquery-patterns/readme.md

 <li><strong>Extend pattern</strong> - jquery.extend-skeleton.plugin-boilerplate.js</li>
 <li><strong>Non Widget-factory widget</strong>: if you wish to stay away from the widget factory.
 Uses Ben Alman's simplewidget including coverage for creation, instantiation and other best practices that may be helpful  - jquery.simplewidget.plugin-boilerplate.js</li>
 <li><strong>Prototypal inheritance pattern</strong>: use a bridge to generate a plugin from an object (literal).
 Useful for code organization, readability, functionality heavily based around DOM element selection - jquery.prototypal-inheritance.plugin-boilerplate.js</li>
+<li><strong>Universal Module Definition pattern</strong>: create AMD and CommonJS compatible plugin modules which are compatible with a number of different script loaders - amd+commonjs</li>
 </ul>